Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 2. Who is responsible for each of these harms and could they take action now rather than in response to controversy and backlash?
 3. If there were no harms, what use could we make of this technology and it is fit for such purposes?

-It appears on the surface that this lands closer to the “reject entirely” extreme position, but that’s a deliberate choice.
+It appears on the surface that this lands closer to the "reject entirely" extreme position, but that's a deliberate choice.
 My perspective is that if we could find a path of minimal harm, we could focus on what utility generative AI has.
 While the harms are glaringly obvious, it is hard to imagine a level of utility that justifies the level of harm.

 ### Model of harms for the motorwagen